Coax Cable and Signal Boosters

 No matter what coax cable is in use there will be signal loss as the TV signal travels the coax cable to the TV.
 A quality solid copper cable keeps this loss minimal but signal amplification may still be necessary to offset cable resistance.
-The amount of signal amplification required is in direct relationship to the length of the coax cable from the antenna to the TV.
+The amount of signal boost - amplification required is in direct relationship to the length of the coax cable from the antenna to the TV.
 If a signal splitter will be in use within the system and to a point how strong the incoming TV signals are at the antenna.
-At this point I suggest you visit the article titled “TV Antenna Preamplifier - Booster and Distribution Amplifier- Booster“.
-This article will open in a new window that can be closed when you’re finished to return to this page.
+At this point I suggest you visit the article titled “TV Antenna Preamplifier - Booster and Distribution Amplifier- Booster >“.
 At the previous link you will learn when to use a preamplifier type booster or distribution amplifier booster.
 You will also find a chart that will help determine which amplifier is best for your TV antenna system.
 In many cases if the antenna will supply a single TV without the use of a signal splitter and the coax cable length from the antenna to the TV can be kept to about 50 feet or less an antenna signal booster will not be needed.
 However, in weak signal areas using a preamplifier type booster is usually always a benefit.

-Multiple TVs From One Antenna Using a Television Antenna Signal Booster
+Multiple TVs From One Antenna Using a TV Antenna Signal Booster

 Many times there is more than one TV in the household that will be connected to the TV antenna.
 To distribute the signal to multiple locations requires the use of a signal splitter.
 A signal splitter is a device with one coax cable input and multiple coax cable outputs.
 You will find available 2 way, 3 way, 4 way, 6 way and 8 way signal splitters.
 The number determines the amount of coax cable outputs the splitter will have.
 In the picture to the left is a 3 way signal splitter.
 The 3 way splitter consist of one input and three outputs.